-FileMenu Tools is a small application that, when installed on your system, adds several new options, which make your working simple enough and is free.
-You can add a lot of options for which you will have to take multiple steps, and the best is you can organize the right-click menus in your way.
+FileMenu Tools is a small application that adds several new options when installed on your system, making your working simple enough and free.
+You can add many options for which you will have to take multiple steps, and the best is you can organize the right-click menus in your way.

 Let us have a quick walkthrough of the in-built utilities of FileMenu Tools.

 - Synchronize Folders – Synchronize the contents of one folder with other, several options available for efficient sync.

 - Advanced Delete or Extended Delete – Deletes specific file types from a folder.
 The file types are specified with extensions, e.g., *.exe will delete all the executable files from the specified folder and find the files.

 - Find And Replace – Finds and replace a text in all selected files.
 Regular expressions can also be used to specify the specific patterned non-identical text.

 - Advanced Renamer – Renames all the selected elements by using some patterns.